 BE IT ENACTED BY THE STATE OF FIRESTONE STATE LEGISLATURE HERE ASSEMBLED THAT:

-SECTION I: The Congressional Competence Committee shall be hereby formed and immediately put into operation by the state legislature.
+SECTION I: The County Affairs Committee shall be hereby formed and immediately put into operation by the state legislature.

-SECTION III: The Congressional Competence Committee shall contain five members in total.
-There shall be two members from the House of Representatives, two members from the Senate, the County Executive and two Councilmen/women of the County Executive’s choosing, and a Chairman/Chairwoman from either chamber.
+SECTION III: The County Affairs Committee shall contain eleven members in total.
+There shall be four members from the House of Representatives, four members from the Senate, the County Executive and two Councilmen/women of the County Executive’s choosing, and a Chairman/Chairwoman.
 The Speaker of the House, the Lieutenant Governor, or the Governor has the ability to host elections for a Chairman/Chairwoman.
-If the Speaker of the House or the Lieutenant Governor is a candidate for the Chairman/Chairwoman, they shall not host elections.
-If both the Speaker of the House and the Lieutenant Governor are candidates for Chairman/Chairwoman, the Governor will be invested with the power to host the election.
-Once the Chairman/Chairwoman is elected, the vacancy for the chamber of which the Chairman/Chairwoman was in shall be filled with elections by the Chairman/Chairwoman.
+If the Speaker of the House or the Lieutenant Governor is a candidate for Chairman/Chairwoman, they shall not host elections.
+If both the Speaker of the House and the Lieutenant Governor are candidates for Chairman/Chairwoman, the Governor shall then be the only one person able to host elections for Chairman/Chairwoman.
+Once a Chairman/Chairwoman is elected, the vacancy for the chamber of which the Chairman/Chairwoman was in shall be filled with elections by the Chairman/Chairwoman.
 Elections shall not be held by anyone who is a candidate themselves.

 SECTION V: The Chairman/Chairwoman shall be able to host any and all sessions within the committee, excluding a session to elect a Chairman/Chairwoman, whereas anyone designated in SECTION III shall host that session.
-The Chairman/Chairwoman shall be permitted to run his/her session according to their standards, however, equality of discussion must be given an opportune chance to speak in regards to the topic at hand.
+The Chairman/Chairwoman shall be permitted to run his/her session according to their standards, however, each member of the committee must be given an opportune chance to speak in regards to the topic at hand.
 The County Executive and the two Councilmen/woman shall be able to speak for as long as they please in front of the committee.
 They shall also be permitted to bring with them anyone they please so long as they have relevancy.
-The relevancy of the person(s) brought shall be determined by the Chairman/Chairwoman, where he/she shall be able to deny any person(s) brought, however, the committee can override this decision with the appropriate motion.
+The relevancy of the person(s) brought shall be determined by the Chairman/Chairwoman, where he/she shall be able to deny any person(s) brought, however, the committee can override with a proper motion.

 SECTION VII: Any member of the committee can propose a Committee Resolution.
-The Committee Resolution shall only be applied to the Congressional Competence Committee, and can be of any request of any action the committee is able to take.
-A Committee Resolution must pass the committee with more than ½ of the Congressional Competence Committee in favor of the resolution.
-The Chairman/Chairwoman shall have the power to veto, however, the committee shall be able to overturn such veto with an appropriate motion.
-A Committee Resolution shall also be able to set forth more rules.
+The Committee Resolution shall only be applied to the County Affairs Committee, and can be of any request of any action the committee is able to take.
+A Committee Resolution must pass the committee with more than ½ of the County Affairs Committee in favor of the resolution.
+The Chairman/Chairwoman shall have the power to veto, however, the committee shall be able to veto such veto with an appropriate motion.
+A Committee Resolution shall also be able to set fourth more rules.

 SECTION VIII: Any member of the committee shall be eligible to be expelled from the committee.
 If at anytime the County Executive is expelled, he/she shall appoint a county official of his/her choosing to fill his/her vacant seat.
 If at anytime a Councilman/woman is expelled, the County Executive shall fill the vacant seat with another Councilman/woman that is not the same person who was expelled.
 Any member of the committee can propose an expulsion.
-The expulsion must pass with more than ½ of the committee in favour of it, and it does not require the approval of the Chairman/Chairwoman.
+The expulsion must pass with more than ½ of the committee in favor of it, and it does not require the approval of the Chairman/Chairwoman.

 SECTION IX: The following motions may be used by any member of the committee: